szilgyigbor/free_time_spender_web/README.md

   - "WeatherApiKey"
   - "FlickrApiKey"
 3. Build the application in your preferred .NET environment.
-4. Run the application and explore the features.
+4. Run the application and explore the API endpoints.

-## Contact

-If you have questions or comments about this project, please feel free to contact me at [szilgyigbor@gmail.com].
+Note: This is a backend API service.
+For a frontend application that interacts with this API, please see [Time Spender Frontend](https://github.com/szilgyigbor/time-spender-frontend).